-Vaynol Park and the area to the east, including Treborth Hall, have been characterised as comprising high status dwellings and associated demesnes (HLCA No. 48, GAT 2000, 82).
+Vaynol Park and the area to the east, including Treborth Hall, have been characterised as comprising high status dwellings and associated demesnes (HLCA No. 48, GAT report no. 351, 82).
 It is noted that, despite the development of Parc Menai, "most of the Vaynol demesne has been little touched since the estate's demise in the 1960s".
 Conservation priorities include the "preservation of setting and of the character of an estate demesne".

-The Vaynol Railway Tunnel, which passes under the development area, also forms part of the archaeological record, though the present development is unlikely to have any impact upon it.
+The Vaynol Railway Tunnel, which passes under the Park just east of the development area, also forms part of the archaeological record, though the present development will not have any impact upon it.

-5 ARCHAEOLOGICAL FINDINGS AND RECOMMENDATIONS
+4 ARCHAEOLOGICAL FINDINGS AND RECOMMENDATIONS

-5.1 The Archaeological Survey
+The Archaeological Survey

-(See figures 1, 2 and 3)
+(See figures 5.1-5.3)

-Eighteen features were identified within and around the survey area.
+Ten features were identified within and around the survey area.
 These are listed below along with recommendations for further assessment and mitigatory measures.
 The impact of the development, both direct, and, where relevant, indirect impact on setting, have been given on the assumption that any part of the development land could be built on.
 In practice the design of the development could be altered to avoid direct impact on some of the archaeological features.
+(Refer to Appendix V for list of Listed Buildings in Vaynol Park).